 - Membership of an organisation that supports independently accredited clinical animal behaviourists and those preparing to be independently accredited

 - A community supporting each others’ professional development

 - Full and equal democratic rights for all members to have a say in the running of their organisation

 - Addition to the FAB Clinicians public membership lists and use of our logo for all members

 - Access to our supportive member forums, shared resources, dedicated welfare officers and networking opportunities

 - Candidate Members are assisted by Certificated Members in their journey towards their CCAB application and have premium access to any CPD and targeted material

-- Practising Certificated Members and ABTC Registered Candidate Members are promoted to the public and referring vets via our online ‘Find A Behaviourist’ page
+- Practising Certificated Members and ABTC CAB Registered Candidate Members are promoted to the public and referring vets, such as through our ‘Find A Behaviourist’ page

 - Pet owners seeking the help of our Certificated Members are likely to be able to claim behaviourist fees through many of the major UK pet insurance companies.